gdh1995/vimium-c/README.md

 # Release Notes

+1.75.6:
+* fix that Vomnibar can not acquire focus on the first activation on a new page since Chrome 75

 1.75.5:
 * support `prefers-reduced-motion` and `prefers-color-scheme` media queries
   * be able to auto disable animation and enter dark mode when some options are enabled